 Writing out a complete business plan has its time and place, but if you haven’t tested your assumptions in the real world, it will serve little to no use during the early stages of your app startup.
 So before you write out a comprehensive 15-page business plan from scratch, start with a business model canvas first to lay out the foundation of your company.

 In this article, we’ll be using excerpts of Steve Blank’s video course “How to Build a Startup,” to illustrate and explain each box in the business model canvas.
-We’ll also walk through a real world example of the BMC by using the popular mobile app Instacart as an example.
-At the end, we explain more about the process that you can use to apply the BMC to your own startup.
+We’ll also walk through a real-world example of the BMC by using the popular mobile app Instacart as an example.
+At the end of this article, we explain more about the process that you can use to apply the BMC to your startup.

 You need to know your business model if you’re a startup founder.
 That’s where the business model canvas comes into play.
 The canvas lets you repeatedly iterate your plan until you have a working business model that has been validated by outside forces.

-Before this tool was proposed by the business theorist, Alexander Osterwalder, startups believed that the “5-year business plan” and execution were all they needed to be successful.
+Before this tool was created by the business theorist, Alexander Osterwalder, startups believed that the “5-year business plan” and execution were all they needed to be successful.
 In reality, this doesn’t hold up.
 It is simply impossible to predict how the market will react to a brand new business model.
-This is the reason behind the often quoted dictum “no plan survives first contact with customers“.
+This is the reason behind the often quoted dictum “no plan survives first contact with customers.”